lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 Date: 2014-04-25 08:41
 ---

-Notice how the original USB ports are blocked.
-You can add additionally USB ports with an ExpressCard USB.
-You can get one cheaply on eBay or Amazon for around $10.
+Notice how the original USB ports are all used up.
+You can add more  USB ports with an ExpressCard USB.
+You can get it cheaply on eBay or Amazon for around $10.

 <img src="img/ExpressCard-USB-Blocked.jpg"/>